-Businesses have been faced with harsh decisions in the face of two hastily announced lockdowns during 2020.
-As we come out the other side of lockdown 2.0 now is the time to focus on your digital presence and strategy.
+As the New Year gets going, now is the time to focus on your digital presence and strategy.
 Selling online means that your business can continue to operate, even if your physical location isn’t open.

-You would pay attention to how your business looked to any customers visiting a store and online is no different.
-Creating a website to showcase your business is key.
+You would pay attention to how your business looked to any customers visiting a store and, online is no different.
+Making a website to showcase your business is crucial.

 A website doesn’t need a lot of bells and whistles to be successful.
-Simply create a few separate pages that make sure your visitors know the most important things about your business.
+Simply create a few separate pages that ensure your visitors know the most important things about your business.
 If you sell goods, can they be bought on your website?
-Some websites have shopping (or eCommerce) tools built in.
-If not, why not try a tool like Shopify*.
+Some websites have shopping tools built-in.

-* Digital Peninsula Network offer separate three- and four-day remote training courses on creating a website using WordPress or using Shopify to sell your goods online.
+* Digital Peninsula Network now offers four-day remote training courses on creating a website using WordPress to sell your goods online.
+Find out more.

 Creating a social media page for your business can be a great alternative to, or compliment, a company website.
-There’s a multitude of social media platforms to choose from so pick the most suitable for your target customers.
-Facebook is seen by many small businesses as superior for engaging with their existing or prospective customers.
+There’s a multitude of social media platforms to choose from, so pick the most suitable for your target customers.
+Facebook is seen by many small businesses as superior for engaging with their existing or potential customers.

 Social media pages allow you to talk to your customers, share your news, and show your character the way you would face-to-face.
 Facebook pages also allow you to sell your goods directly from the platform.

-Social media is a proven tool to drive traffic to your website, simply include links to the relevant pages when posting on social media so people can easily get to your most valuable pages.
+Social media is a proven tool to drive traffic to your website, simply include links to the relevant pages when posting on social media so people can easily access your most valuable pages.

 Take it to the next step: video content showing you and your business is a great way to engage with your customers.